HyperviewHQ/hyperview_docs/documentation/user-guide/layout-management/topics/rack-layouts.md

 The Rack Layout page is typically used to view and interact with the contents of a rack.

-By default the Rack Layout page is populated with the assets that are located within the rack — an Administrator, Data Center Manager, or Power User are able to interact with and manage the rack layouts, while Read Only and Reporting users are only able to view the content.
+By default, the Rack Layout page is populated with the assets that are located within the rack.
+Administrators, Data Center Managers, and Power Users can interact with and manage the rack layout, while Read Only and Reporting users can only view the content.

 ## Rack Elevation